 You need candidates who can write code that is usable, clear, and concise.
-Automated online technical assessment tools lets you scale, cut costs, look beyond résumés, standardize, and eliminate under- qualified candidates early.
+Automated online technical assessment tools let you scale, cut costs, look beyond résumés, standardize, and eliminate under-qualified candidates early.
 The candidates who pass simple online coding tests are the ones who at least know how to write code.
 If they can prove their aptitude by doing well on real-time coding tests, then they are ready for the next level of the hiring process.
 They might not have worked on large systems, created a project from scratch, or worked in a team.
 But the time that you save by not taking unwanted interviews can be used to conduct a higher level of scrutiny on the remaining candidates.
-It’s pointless to call for interviews before knowing the candidate can write code.
-You are not hiring him/her for anything else, right?
+It’s pointless to call people for interviews before knowing whether they can write code.
+You are not hiring them for anything else, right?

 Give them a real-world mini project

 Once their basic coding proficiency is established, give them a real world mini-project to work on.
 You can also do this remotely.
 Ask them to build something on top of your API.
-Or if you don’t have one, give them the small component that you always wanted to build or is a part of your current project, but never got around to doing or have no resources to give to.
+Or if you don’t have one, give them the small component that you always wanted to build or is part of your current project but never got around to doing or have no resources to spare.

-Once you go through this exercise, you will quickly realize that many people can write 40–50 lines of code, but when dealing with multiple files/modules, they are just outright horrible.
-I am not saying everyone needs to know this or have worked like that before applying for job, but this will again help you in eliminating 50% of the remaining candidates.
+Once you go through this exercise, you will quickly realize that many people can write 40–50 lines of code, but when dealing with multiple files/modules, they are outright horrible.
+I am not saying everyone needs to know this or have worked like that before applying for a job, but this will again help you eliminate 50% of the remaining candidates.

 Democratizing talent sourcing is key.
 When you turn to skill-driven, talent-based sourcing, applicants are ranked per their know-how, and not indexed based on creative résumés or Ivy League backgrounds.